 The Competition was previously called Tunbridge Wells International Young Concert Artists Competition (TWIYCA) and in 2019 was renamed as Tunbridge Wells International Music Competition (TWIMC).

 This international competition for outstanding young concert artists is recognised around the world as a unique event.
-It started in 1979, became part of the Mayfield Festival in 2016, hosted by Mayfield School.
+It started in 1979, and became part of the Mayfield Festival in 2016, hosted by Mayfield School.

 The Competition has played an important role in the careers of many internationally celebrated musicians.
-Past winners include piano virtuoso Paul Lewis; opera stars Anne Sofie von Otter and Patricia Rozario; great Spanish clarinettist Joan Enric Lluna; Russian pianist Yuri Didenko, and flautist Michael Cox, currently principal flute of the BBC Symphony Orchestra.
+Past winners include: piano virtuoso Paul Lewis; opera stars Anne Sofie von Otter and Patricia Rozario; great Spanish clarinettist Joan Enric Lluna; Russian pianist Yuri Didenko, and flautist Michael Cox, currently principal flute of the BBC Symphony Orchestra.

 Competitors, aged between 16 and 27, will perform in one of three sections: piano, strings or wind (including brass); they must be of concert performance standard and be ready for a professional career.
 At least two works, or two parts of different works, must be performed in each round.
 They will be judged on displaying an understanding of a range of different musical languages, periods and styles and must present a varied and balanced programme in all three rounds.

 A Company limited by guarantee (Registered No. 1456829) and a (Registered Charity No. 278856).

 Registered Office: Manor Grange, Hurstwood Lane, Tunbridge Wells, Kent, TN4 8YA